MoxieColor/moxiecolor/pages/licensing.md

 - No wholesale to retailers; no retail chains; no licensed packaging.

 **You may:**
-- Photograph/market your finished physical goods.
+- Photograph/market your finished physical goods - please tag me, I'd love to see what you make!
 - Please state the material source (e.g., “surface design by Jennifer Chin, fabric by Spoonflower”). mutual support is a wonderful thing!

 **You may not:**